qutang/mhealth-storage-format/annotation-filename.md

 # `annotation`

-Store **formatted** event information (numerical or categorical) happens at a time point, such as EMA prompt questions and responses.
+Store **formatted** annotations from a predefined or user defined annotation set.